apoteka1/Joseph-Ackroyd_coding-task/README.md

 - run 'npm run build' to compile Typescript
 - run 'npm test' to run tests

-I have completed a version of the function which mixes tariffs to find the absolute cheapest solution.
+I have also completed a version of the function which mixes tariffs to find the absolute cheapest solution.
 Can send on request.